williamstlr/ad-account-lockout/README.md

 Needs to be run on a DC with privileges that allow reading of the event logs.

-Add this user/group to domain Builtin group:
+Add this user/group to domain Builtin groups

 Distributed COM Users

 Event Log Readers

 Server Operators